 Full-voltage reversing 3-phase motors

 This diagram is for 3-phase reversing motor control with 24 VDC control voltage.
 It uses two contactors, two auxiliary contact blocks, an overload relay, a mechanical interlock, two normally open start pushbuttons, a normally closed stop pushbutton, and a power supply with a fuse.
-The forward, reverse, and stop circuits can also be controlled using a PLC.
+The forward, reverse, and stop circuits could alternatively be controlled using a PLC.
 Note that Reversing Kits for both the load and line side of the contactors may be available and may simplify the process of wiring a reversing contactor.

 Full-voltage single-phase motors

 This diagram is for single-phase motor control.
 It uses a contactor, an overload relay, one auxiliary contact block, a normally open start pushbutton, a normally closed stop pushbutton, and a power supply with a fuse.
-The start and stop circuits can also be controlled using PLC inputs and outputs.
+The start and stop circuits could alternatively be controlled using a PLC..

 Wye-delta open transition 3-phase motors

 The following diagram is shown for 3-phase motor control of a delta-star connection.
-It uses three contactors, an overload relay, one auxiliary contact block, a normally open start pushbutton, a normally closed stop pushbutton, an on delay timer of 0-20 seconds and a power supply with a fuse.
-The start, stop, and timing circuits can also be controlled using PLC inputs and outputs.
+It uses three contactors, an overload relay, one auxiliary contact block, a normally open start pushbutton, a normally closed stop pushbutton, an on-delay timer of 0-20 seconds and a power supply with a fuse.
+The start, stop, and timing circuits could alternatively be controlled using a PLC.

 THIS INFORMATION PROVIDED BY AUTOMATIONDIRECT.COM TECHNICAL SUPPORT IS SUPPLIED “AS IS” WITHOUT A GUARANTEE OF ANY KIND.
 We do not guarantee that the data is suitable for your particular application, nor do we assume any responsibility for them in your application.